pallets/flask/docs/config.rst

     Serialize objects to ASCII-encoded JSON.
 If this is disabled, the JSON will be returned as a Unicode string, or encoded as ``UTF-8`` by ``jsonify``.
-This has security implications when rendering the JSON in to JavaScript in templates, and should typically remain enabled.
+This has security implications when rendering the JSON into JavaScript in templates, and should typically remain enabled.

     Default: ``True``